spr-networks/super/README.md

 {
   "iptables": false
 }
-7. Optionally, use our own coredns for DNS.
+7. Optionally, use our own coredns for DNS on the router itself.
 The container will need to be running
-8.

 echo nameserver 127.0.0.1 > /etc/resolv.conf

 ```

 ### Additional Notes
-You  tune dns-Corefile to set up DNS server configuration as well as hostapd in configs/gen_hostapd.sh
+Check dns-Corefile to tweak DNS server configuration as well as the hostapd settings in configs/gen_hostapd.sh

 ### Using a different wireless dongle
 For using the built-in wireless or a different dongle, the hostapd configuration may need to be modified in configs/gen_hostapd.sh.
 Note that if the built-in wireless is to be used, WPA3 is not currently available without additional broadcom firmware patches.

 ## Running: